How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 6. Is AI useful for non-technical projects?

-Absolutely.
-Management, marketing, and social science projects can benefit from AI for research summaries, data analysis, strategy formulation, and report creation.
+Yes.
+Management, marketing, and social science projects can use AI for research summaries, data analysis, strategy formulation, and report creation.

-7. Can AI help me prepare for real-world careers?
+7. Can AI help me get ready for jobs in the real world?

 Yes.
 Using AI in projects develops problem-solving, collaboration, coding, analytical thinking, and presentation skills—all of which are valuable in the AI-driven workplace.